wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/setting-up-servers.md

         This documentation will refer to the above-extracted directories of the accelerators as `<OB_IS_ACCELERATOR_HOME>`,`<OB_APIM_ACCELERATOR_HOME>`, `<OB_BI_ACCELERATOR_HOME>` respectively.

-## Installing WSO2 Open Banking UK Toolkit
+## Installing WSO2 Open Banking CDS Toolkit

 !!! tip "Before you begin"
     See the environment [compatibility](prerequisites.md) to determine whether the current toolkit version is compatible with your operating system.

-1. If you have an active WSO2 Open Banking subscription, contact us via [WSO2 Online Support System](https://support.wso2.com/) to download Open Banking UK Toolkit 1.0.0.
+1. If you have an active WSO2 Open Banking subscription, contact us via [WSO2 Online Support System](https://support.wso2.com/) to download Open Banking CDS Toolkit 1.0.0.

     !!! note
         If you don't have a WSO2 Open Banking subscription, [contact us](https://wso2.com/solutions/financial/open-banking/#contact)